WenchenLi/WenchenLi/_posts/2015-5-1-wake-up-my-dream-says.md

 ---
 layout: post
 category : Startup
+comments: true
 title: Wake up!
 My dream says
 ---
 If someday I wake up but I don't have that courage to fight, I know I need to change something, something that wakes up my inner voice, woke up my startup dream.
 To fight for the benefit for everyone through cutting edge technology, to fight to help everyone save even a little bit of time because I improve the efficiency of the system, to fight to fundamentally improve the quality of people's life because I come up with an great idea and successfully implement it.

 <!--break-->